 About 200 yards/metres along the road take the track on the right signposted North Downs way.
 You will now stay on the North Downs Way undulating but on a mainly gentle incline for 11⁄2 miles.
 You pass open land on the right with meadows, arable fields and lovely views.
 On the left is woodland first and then open fields, the path then turns sharply left on the lane and then right along a track with some lovely old oaks amongst the trees.
 The woodland on the left is now part of Loseley Nature Reserve, stock doves and great spotted woodpeckers are busy here and the usual residents like jackdaw, dunnock, robin and wren.
 Keep following the NDW signs whenever in doubt.
 Soon the track runs out and becomes a narrower footpath in places.
 The nature reserve continues on the left.
-Soon you find a crossroads signpost and leave the North Downs Way by turning left.
+Soon you find a crossroads signpost and, for the short route, leave the North Downs Way by turning left.
+Drop down the hill along a narrow path full of snowdrops in late winter.